d365collaborative/d365fo.tools/docs/Get-D365LcsDatabaseRefreshStatus.md

 ### EXAMPLE 3
 ```
-Get-D365LcsDeploymentStatus -ActionHistoryId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -WaitForCompletion
+Get-D365LcsDatabaseRefreshStatus -OperationActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -WaitForCompletion
 ```

 This will check the deployment status of specific activity against an environment.
-The activity is identified by the ActionHistoryId 123456789, which is obtained from the Invoke-D365LcsDeployment execution.
+The activity is identified by the OperationActivityId 123456789, which is obtained from the Invoke-D365LcsDeployment execution.
 The environment is identified by the EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
 The cmdlet will every 300 seconds contact the LCS API endpoint and check if the status of the deployment is either success or failure.